Nauroze/MemoryPool/README.md

-A custom memory manager that provides a better allocation and deallocation routine by providing an assigned chunk of memory, thereby improving performance and reducing leaks.
-Development was done in C++ on QtCreator
+A Custom memory manager, that improves performance by working on preallocated chunks of memory rather an incremental allocations to the heap.
+Memory pool size will keep increasing as it becomes required.